Caring for an older Australian

-There are several payments and services to help you if you provide full time care to an older Australian.
+There are payments and services to help you if you provide full time care to an older Australian.

-Financial assistance for carers
+Financial help for carers

 - with an illness

-- with disability, or
+- with disability

-- who is frail aged
+- who is frail aged.

-Financial assistance for people needing care
+Financial help for people needing care

 Tell us if your situation changes